mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

 <b>Hirao:</b> One thing that bothered me when I was driving on the expressway was that when I backed off the power, it felt like the car couldn't decide which direction to go.
-This is definitely a characteristic of the car.
-This was on a slight downhill slope, but I was driving in the express lane and someone was chasing me, so I increased my speed to about 130km/h to get some distance from them, and then immediately took my foot off the accelerator.
+This is a definitely a characteristic of the car.
+To give one example, this was on a slight downhill slope, but I was driving in the express lane and someone was chasing me, so I increased my speed to about 130km/h to get some distance from them, and then immediately took my foot off the accelerator.
 However, the car would not steer in the right direction.
-Up until then I had been driving without paying attention to such things, so I thought this was strange and tried it again, trying various things, but whenever I stepped on the accelerator the car would steer in the right direction, but when I took my foot off the accelerator it would not steer in the right direction.
-I felt this is definitely what happens.
+Up until then I had been driving without paying attention to such things, so I thought it was strange and repeated the inputs, trying various things, and whenever I stepped on the accelerator the car would steer in the right direction, but when I took my foot off the accelerator it would not steer in the right direction.
+I felt this is definitely something that happens.

-So in terms of the stability testing, I think the data would be slightly different depending on whether power was being applied during the test or whether the power was immediately turned off.
+So in terms of the free-release stability testing, I think the data will be slightly different depending on whether power was being applied during the test or whether the power was immediately released.

-<b>Koguchi:</b> I drove at the Yatabe course to get a feel for this, increasing the speed, adjusting the steering, and then taking my foot off the accelerator, and as I increased the speed to about 100km/h, I hardly felt anything.
+<b>Koguchi:</b> I drove at the Yatabe course to get a feel for this, gradually increasing the speed, adjusting the steering, and then taking my foot off the accelerator, and as I increased the speed up through about 100km/h, I hardly felt anything.
 But when I got to 120-130km/h, I thought, "Oh, there it is."